 Taking hard punches in the stomach is not an easy thing for a body.
 Along with the flexing, here boxers are actually catching the force by their abdominal bracing.

-Such kind of punch training force their body to perform isometric contractions, which does give strength to their abs.
+Such kind of punch training forces their body to perform isometric contractions, which does give strength to their abs.
 Many boxers just want to get used to the blows and don’t want to shock their body when their opponent throws a hard punch at them.

 Basically, hitting your abs does not make them stronger or bigger directly but allows you to get used to them and perform the required contraction to create stronger muscle fiber.